GrowthDeFi/community/governance/votes/Executive vote - November 22, 2021.md

 This will be performing a 50k MOR withdrawal of the system surplus to the GrowthDeFi multisig wallet.

+The MOR will be used to kickstart GRO/MOR and WHEAT/MOR liquidity before bonds are introduced.

 ### Instates a 24-hour mandatory delay to execute approved proposals

 The delay contract parameter will be modified from 0-hours to 24-hours.
 This effectivelly imposes a mandatory delay of 24-hours to execute future proposals approved by the governance.